awsdocs/iam-user-guide/doc_source/reference_policies_multi-value-conditions.md

 ## Examples of Condition Set Operators<a name="reference_policies_multi-value-conditions-examples"></a>

-The following example policy shows how to use the `ForAllValues` qualifier with the `StringLike` condition operator\.
-The condition allows a user to request *only* the attributes `PostDateTime`, `Message`, or `Tags` from the DynamoDB table named `Thread`\.
+The following example policy shows how to use the `ForAllValues` qualifier with the `StringEquals` condition operator\.
+The condition allows a user to request *only* the attributes `ID`, `Message`, or `Tags` from the DynamoDB table named `Thread`\.

 ```
 {
     "Version": "2012-10-17",
-  "Statement": [{
+    "Statement": [
+        {
             "Effect": "Allow",
-    "Action": "GetItem",
+            "Action": "dynamodb:GetItem",
-    "Resource": "arn:aws:dynamodb:REGION:ACCOUNT-ID-WITHOUT-HYPHENS:table/Thread",
+            "Resource": "arn:aws:dynamodb:*:*:table/Thread",
+            "Condition": {
+                "ForAllValues:StringEquals": {
-    "Condition": {"ForAllValues:StringLike": {"dynamodb:requestedAttributes": [
+                    "dynamodb:Attributes": [
-      "PostDateTime",
+                        "ID",
                         "Message",
                         "Tags"
-    ]}}
-  }]
+                    ]
                 }
+            }
+        }
+    ]
+}
 ```

-If the user makes a request to DynamoDB to get the attributes `PostDateTime` and `Message` from the `Threads` table, the request is allowed, because the user's requested attributes all match values specified in the policy\.
-However, if the user's request includes the `ID` attribute, the request fails, because `ID` is not within the list of allowed attributes, and the `ForAllValues` qualifier requires all requested values to be listed in the policy\.
+If the user makes a request to DynamoDB to get the attributes `Message` and `Tags` from the `Thread` table, the request is allowed, because the user's requested attributes all match values specified in the policy\.
+The `GetItem` operation requires the user to pass the `ID` attribute as the database table key, which is also allowed in the policy\.
+However, if the user's request includes the `UserName` attribute, the request fails, because `UserName` is not within the list of allowed attributes and the `ForAllValues` qualifier requires all requested values to be listed in the policy\.

+**Important**
+If you use `dynamodb:Attributes`, you must specify the names of all of the primary key and index key attributes for the table and any secondary indexes that are listed in the policy\.
+Otherwise, DynamoDB can't use these key attributes to perform the requested action\.

-The following example shows how to use the `ForAnyValue` qualifier as part of a policy that denies access to the `ID` and `PostDateTime` attributes if the user tries to perform the `PutItem` action—that is, if the user tries to update either of those attributes\.
+The following example shows how to use the `ForAnyValue` qualifier to deny access to the `ID` and `PostDateTime` attributes if the user tries to perform the `PutItem` action\.
+That is, if the user tries to update either of those attributes in the `Thread` table\.
 Notice that the `Effect` element is set to `Deny`\.

 ```
 {
     "Version": "2012-10-17",
-  "Statement": [{
+    "Statement": {
         "Effect": "Deny",
-    "Action": "PutItem",
+        "Action": "dynamodb:PutItem",
-    "Resource": "arn:aws:dynamodb:REGION:ACCOUNT-ID-WITHOUT-HYPHENS:table/Thread",
+        "Resource": "arn:aws:dynamodb:*:*:table/Thread",
+        "Condition": {
+            "ForAnyValue:StringEquals": {
-    "Condition": {"ForAnyValue:StringLike": {"dynamodb:requestedAttributes": [
+                "dynamodb:Attributes": [
                     "ID",
                     "PostDateTime"
-    ]}}
-  }]
+                ]
             }
+        }
+    }
+}
 ```

-Imagine that the user makes a request to update the `PostDateTime` and `Message` attributes\.
+Assume that the user makes a request to update the `PostDateTime` and `Message` attributes of the `Thread` table\.
 The `ForAnyValue` qualifier determines whether any of the requested attributes appear in the list in the policy\.
 In this case, there is one match \(`PostDateTime`\), so the condition is true\.
 Assuming the other values in the request also match \(for example, the resource\), the overall policy evaluation returns true\.
 Because the policy's effect is `Deny`, the request is denied\.

 Imagine the user instead makes a request to perform `PutItem` with just the `UserName` attribute\.
 None of the attributes in the request \(just `UserName`\) match any of attributes listed in the policy \(`ID`, `PostDateTime`\)\.
 The condition returns false, so the effect of the policy \(`Deny`\) is also false, and the request is not denied by this policy\. \(For the request to succeed, it must be explicitly allowed by a different policy\.
 It is not explicitly denied by this policy, but all requests are implicitly denied\.\)